 As we resume our on-campus work, employees should continue to host meetings virtually.
 On the rare occasion that a meeting must be conducted in-person, the number of attendees must be limited to no more than 10 people and attendees must sit at least 6 feet apart, with all participants wearing cloth face coverings.
 Others can join the meeting virtually.

-WPI is planning a COVID-19 testing protocol that will require all students, faculty, staff, and contract workers to be tested before they come back to campus and/or when they arrive on campus.
-WPI also will conduct on-going testing, as well as symptomatic testing.
-Further details will be provided to the WPI community and posted online as they are finalized.
+WPI is implementing a COVID-19 testing protocol that will require all students, faculty, staff, and contract workers to be tested before they come back to campus and/or when they arrive on campus.
+Pre-arrival testing is mandatory for students before they move in to residence halls or fraternity/sorority houses.
+WPI also will conduct ongoing routine testing, as well as symptomatic testing and symptom tracking.
+See the WPI Testing Protocols page for details.

 Required Health Monitoring